schemar/plan-b-ot/README.md

 Edit the contents of `config.json` to setup your plan-b-ot:
 - `Port`: The port on which plan-b-ot listens.
 - `Route`: The URL route for plan-b-ot.
-- `Token`: the token from the slack setup (slash command).
+- `Token`: the token from the Mattermost/slack setup (slash command).
-- `Webhook URL`: The webhook URL from the slack setup (incoming web hook on slack's side).
+- `Webhook URL`: The webhook URL from the Mattermost/slack setup (incoming web hook on Mattermost's/'slack's side).

 Run plan-b-ot.
-Now the server is running and waiting for input from slack.
+Now the server is running and waiting for input from Mattermost/slack.

+## Contributions
+Contributions are always welcome and do not have to be in a specific format.

+Simply create a pull request on GitHub.